nimbolus/tf-k3s/README.md

-# Terraform Modules for K3s
+# Terraform modules for K3s

 Provisions K3s nodes and is able to build a cluster from multiple nodes.